dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 }
 ```

-Taking all of this into account, eBPF perf buffer with their per-CPU buffer desing could theoretically support higher throughput in some very specific setups (e.g. well-tuned per-CPU consumers, minimal overhead), but that usually requires a lot of fine-tuning.
+Taking all of this into account, eBPF perf buffer with their per-CPU buffer design could theoretically support higher throughput in some very specific setups (e.g. well-tuned per-CPU consumers, minimal overhead), but that usually requires a lot of work.

-But for nearly all practical use cases, the [Ring Buffer outperforms the Perf Buffer](https://patchwork.ozlabs.org/project/netdev/patch/20200529075424.3139988-5-andriin@fb.com/).
+So for nearly all practical use cases, the [Ring Buffer outperforms the Perf Buffer](https://patchwork.ozlabs.org/project/netdev/patch/20200529075424.3139988-5-andriin@fb.com/).

-But here's comes a (relatively) tricky question - why do then tools like Tracee and Tetragon use perf-buffer if it's that inefficient and "complex"?
+But here's comes a (relatively) tricky question.

+**Why do then tools like Tracee and Tetragon use perf-buffer if it's that inefficient and "complex"?**

-## Implementations in the Wild
+## Tracee and Tetragon Approach

 With tools like [Tracee](https://www.aquasec.com/products/tracee/) and [Tetragon](https://tetragon.io/), which are widely adopted across diverse environments, it’s not enough to consider only the technical constraints — kernel version support is just as critical.

-For example, kernel 5.8 is still relatively “new” in many production setups.
+For example, kernel 5.8 is still a relatively “new” release for many environments.
 To remain compatible with older kernels, these tools continue to rely on perf buffers.

 From a client’s perspective, this compatibility is far more valuable than requiring them to upgrade and restart tens of thousands of machines — an operation that could cause significant downtime.

 Regardless of which buffering mechanism is used, the biggest risk is buffer overflow.
 This ultimately comes down to how efficiently user space consumption is implemented.

-Ideally, events should be consumed from the buffer as frequently as possible for real-time observability, while taking into an account the cost of constant data availability notifications and context switches.
-The processing of those events can then be offloaded to worker threads or subprocesses, ensuring that consumption itself remains fast and non-blocking.
+We learned before that in an ideal situation, events should be consumed from the buffer as frequently as possible for real-time observability, while taking into an account the cost of constant data availability notifications and context switches.

+But additionally, the processing of those events should be offloaded to worker threads or subprocesses, ensuring that consumption itself remains fast and non-blocking.

+With that in mind both Tracee and Tetragon implement the following approach:

 ```go [advanced-perf-buffer/main.go] {1-2,10,21,32-47}
 // Instantiate Queue for forwarding messages